lm-sys/lm-sys.github.io/blog/2024-07-25-sglang-llama3.md

 ## The Team

 This blog post is contributed by Liangsheng Yin, Yineng Zhang, Ying Sheng, and over 65 open-source [contributors](https://github.com/sgl-project/sglang/graphs/contributors).
 We thank the support from Databricks, and Ying Sheng’s work was done at Databricks.
-We especially thank Lianmin Zheng and Zihao Ye for their technical support, and Matei Zaharia for helpful advice.
+We especially thank Lianmin Zheng and Zihao Ye for their technical support, Matei Zaharia for his helpful advice, and Cody Yu for his feedback.

 ## Appendix A: Detailed Benchmark Setups